DinoChiesa/jwt-webtool/README.md

 the # as a separator.

-It may be nice to fork this and bundle it into an intranet, to allow developers within a company to experiment with JWT.
-As far as I'm concerned there's no security issue with using the [publicly hosted tool](https://dinochiesa.github.io/jwt/).
+You may want to fork this and bundle it into an intranet, to allow developers within a company to experiment with JWT.
+You can also run it from a file:// URL.

+From my perspective, there's no security issue with using the [publicly hosted tool](https://dinochiesa.github.io/jwt/), but your company's security auditors may not agree..

 ## Dependencies